Hevander27/TrialTribe/README.md

 ### Introduction

-TrialTribe ("we," "our," or "app") is committed to protecting your privacy.
+TrialTribe is committed to protecting your privacy.
 This Privacy Policy explains our practices regarding data collection and usage.

 ### Information Collection

 **We do not collect any personal data or information from our users.**

 TrialTribe is designed with your privacy in mind.
 The app functions by:
-- Accessing publicly available clinical trial data from ClinicalTrials.gov
+- Accessing publicly available clinical trial data
 - Processing all search queries locally within the app
 - Storing any bookmarked studies only on your device
 - Not tracking your usage, searches, or interactions with the app

 ### Third-Party Services

-TrialTribe accesses the ClinicalTrials.gov API to retrieve publicly available information about clinical trials.
+TrialTribe accesses the APIs to retrieve publicly available information about clinical trials.
 This interaction:
-- Does not share any of your personal information with ClinicalTrials.gov
+- Does not share any of your personal information with the various APIs used
 - Only retrieves publicly available data
 - Does not track your search history on our servers